 Living wage

-The Anker Living Wage Reference Value for 2022 in the rural Republic of Congo is estimated at 108,338 Central African Francs (165 EUR) per month.
+The Anker Living Wage Reference Value in the rural Republic of Congo is estimated at 112,707 Central African Francs (172 EUR) per month.
 This value represents the amount a typical family in rural areas of the country needs to cover the monthly cost of a basic but decent standard of living.
-Since the Republic of Congo is close to the demarcation border between the World Bank classification of low-income and lower-middle income countries, the Anker's Living Wage Reference value is around 1.6 times the World Bank poverty line wage.
-The figure is around 1.5 times higher than the Republic of Congo national poverty line wage, and around 2.2 times higher than the minimum wage for all sectors - but it is around 10% lower than the minimum wage for public sector workers most of whom live in urban areas where the Anker Living Wage Reference Value would be considerably higher.
-It is important to bear in mind that most workers in the Republic of Congo are not formally employed and therefore many workers in the country are not even paid the minimum wage.[1]
+Although the number is around 10% lower than the minimum wage for public sector workers, it's important to bear in mind that most of these workers live in urban areas where the Anker Living Wage Reference Value would be considerably higher.
+Big part of workers in the Republic of Congo are not formally employed and, therefore, not paid the minimum wage.[1]